 As you slowly get down to the business of being married, tasks, opportunities, decisions and real life hit you square in the face.

-After a couple of years have passed, you have a home and your roles in married life are down to a routine.
-You think about how the next five years will be and all of the sudden you realize that your romantic life has taken on routine just like the household chores.
+After a couple of years have passed, your home and roles in married life are down to a routine.
+Looking to the future, you suddenly realize that your romantic life has taken on routine just like the household chores.

 The routine doesn’t have the magic it once had and you wonder, “Did I really marry my soul mate?”

-“This is an all too familiar story for many people,” said Dr. Pat Love, author, speaker and educator.
-"People find this very disconcerting.
+“This is an all too familiar story for many people,” says Dr. Pat Love, author, speaker and educator.
+“People find this very disconcerting.
 They know couples who are talking divorce which makes the lack of passion in their own marriage a bit more concerning.
 Couples have the baby, the recession, responsibilities, job insecurity, and so many irons in the fire that the fire has gone out of the bedroom.
 Their commitment is strong, yet there is this gnawing worry that maybe they should be doing something to flame the embers and get the fire going again.”